maniskatripathy/ThriftAndSave/README.md

  * The idea is to build a website for a small thrift business owner.
  * The Purpose is to let the user know about thrifting, surf products and contact the owner.

+### Thrifting and it's uses
+* **Reduce waste** : Shopping at a local thrift store is a simple and easy way to go green!
+Manufacturing, producing, packaging, and distributing new clothing takes a lot of energy and water.
+Disposing of unwanted clothing also takes a toll on the environment.
+* **Score high-quality goods at low prices** : There’s nothing quite like the thrill of finding a great bargain, and at thrift stores, amazing deals are around every corner!
+Save on clothing, home décor, furniture, shoes, accessories, books, games, and so much more for the entire family.
+It’s a great feeling to know you’re getting more for less by choosing to shop at a thrift store over a traditional retailer.
+* **Support the community**: Unlike big retail chains, many thrift stores exist to serve others, not generate a profit for stockholders.
+Choosing to shop at a thrift store that’s driven by a mission to help others
+* **Curate a one-of-a-kind wardrobe** : Whether you want to stay on top of the latest trends or express your individuality with unique and vintage clothing, thrift shopping allows you to create a wardrobe that’s completely one-of-a-kind.
+Thrift shopping is a lot like a treasure hunt: you never know what you might find!

  ## Tools used
  I used VScode to write my code in two scripting languages
  * HTML5 (Hyper Text Markup Language)